 As a UK business that has been affected by COVID-19’s disruption and in the spirit of helpfulness, we are offering any affected organisation a complimentary 2500 e-signature pack in our SigningHub cloud service.

 It’s easy to use and there is no commitment to using our service after you have used up your pack.
-We hope this helps your business at this time.
-Best practice tips and videos will be sent after you have registered – these can be unsubscribed from.
+We hope these working from home tips and complimentary eSignatures help your business at this time.
+Once you've registered, you'll also receive best practice tips and videos – these can be unsubscribed from.